 A proposal must be open to criticism: have at them in the comments.

-This article originally appeared at Geopolitics Made Super, November 23, 2015.
+This story first appeared at Geopolitics Made Super, November 23, 2015.